TITLE Instructional Specialist, SWRPDC

 CLASSIFICATION NUMBER 1807

-The Instructional Specialist, SWRPDC provides professional development activities and on-site consultation in support of high quality, comprehensive, and collaborative educational programs for migrant and immigrant children and youth to meet the same Missouri academic content and achievement standards as all children are expected to meet.
+The Instructional Specialist provides professional development activities and on-site consultation in support of high quality, comprehensive, and collaborative educational programs for migrant and immigrant children and youth to meet the same Missouri academic content and achievement standards as all children are expected to meet.

 Education: A Bachelor’s degree and a minimum of twenty-four hours in a Master’s program in Education or a related field, such as psychology or communication is required; a Master’s degree in TESOL is preferred.

-Skills: Knowledge and experience delivering research-based effective instruction in migrant/ELL programs is required.
+Skills: Knowledge and experience delivering research-based effectie instruction in migrant/ELL programs is required.
 Knowledge and experience with testing and assessment instruments relating to migrant/ELL instructional programs is required.
 Knowledge and experience providing high quality professional development activities is required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Proficiency in Spanish and/or another foreign language is preferred.
 Proficiency with word processing applications is preferred.

-2. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development seminars, and attending training and/or courses as directed by the Director of the Southwest Regional Professional Development Center.
+2. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development seminars, and attending training and/or courses as directed by the Director of the Agency for Teaching, Leading and Learning.

-3. Supports the overall success of the SWRPDC by performing all other duties as assigned.
+4. Supports the overall success of the Agency for Teaching, Leading and Learning by performing all other duties as assigned.

-The Instructional Specialist is supervised by the Director, Southwest Regional Professional Development Center.
+The Instructional Specialist is supervised by the Director, Agency for Teaching, Leading and Learning.

 JOB FAMILY 4